udecode/plate/docs/docs/slate-plugins/contributing.md

 title: Contributing
 ---

-Thanks for your interest in improving `slate-plugins`!
+Thanks for your interest in improving `plate`!
 We are a community-driven project and welcome contributions of all kinds: from discussion to documentation to bugfixes to feature improvements.